HOW TO REGISTER

 As a practice we are part of the national NHS Care Record service which gives access to elements of patient records to other healthcare professionals.
 Consent from our patients is assumed unless you tell us otherwise.

-To download an information sheet which you can sign and give to the practice if you do not want your medical information shared please click one of the options below:
+To download an information sheet which contains more information and an opt out form if you do not want your medical information shared please follow the link below: